camel-cdr/bfcpp/README.md

 This adds the `__TIMER__` macro, which expands to the executed time and resets the timer, so the second `__TIMER__` in `__TIMER__ FOO __TIMER__` expands to the time it took to preprocess `FOO`.

+## How does this work?

+Check out the [tutorial](TUTORIAL.md), if you want to learn how I wrote this.

 ## Benchmarks with similar projects

 The programs tested are also present in [examples.c](examples.c).